jackm245/aminaseninja.github.io/_posts/2018-03-06-Python-Lesson-1.md

 </td>
   </tr>
   <tr>
-    <td>What limited my learning?
-Which habits do I need to work on? </td>
+    <th class="lb">What limited my learning?
+Which habits do I need to work on? </th>
   </tr>
   <tr>
     <td>My learning was not limited this lesson, I got on and did all of the set work, and even went beyond that.</td>
   </tr>
   <tr>
-    <td>What will I change for next time?
-How will I improve my learning?</td>
+    <th class="lb">What will I change for next time?
+How will I improve my learning?</th>
   </tr>
   <tr>
     <td>I am going to keep on challenging myself and keeping up the good work.